joef551/camel-cql/readme.md

 </bean>
 ```

 If a default method is not injected, the client selects one based on its injected CQL statements.
 If the injected CQL statements comprise just one type of method, then that method will be the default method.
 For example, if all the injected CQL statements are of type DELETE, then DELETE will be the default method for the client.
-However, if there are CQL statements for both SELECT and DELETE, then a default method cannot be determined.
+However, if there exists a combination of CQL statements (e.g., SELECT and DELETE), then a default method cannot be determined.

 If the incoming request message does not include input parameters, the client will choose the CQL statement not having any parameterized fields (see below); therefore, you should never have more than one non-parameterized CQL statement per method type.
 The input parameters are passed in as either a Map, List of Maps, or JSON object.
 JSON objects are in the form of a String or InputStream object, which are transformed to either a Map or List of Maps.
 Please note that all incoming Camel exchanges must have the **InOut** message exchange pattern (MEP).
 The response message (Camel out message) is sent back as a List of Maps.